Do you love the warmth of a wood stove?

 The door will come with your barrel kit.
 You will need to choose the sturdiest end of your barrel to support the door.

-Then you’ll want to stand the barrel up so that the end where you want the door is pointing up towards you.
+Then you’ll have to stand the barrel up so that the end where you want the door is pointing up towards you.
 Lay the door on top of that end of the barrel and trace the outline.
-You’ll then want to use a saw of some kind (hacksaw, jigsaw, etc.) to cut along the outline of the barrel.
+You’ll then have to use a saw of some kind (hacksaw, jigsaw, etc.) to cut along the outline of the barrel.

-Once you have cut the opening in the barrel, you’ll want to place the door in the hole to make sure it fits.
-If the fit is secure, you’ll want to use the nuts and bolts that come with the kit and a drill with the proper drill bit to secure the door in the hole.
+Once you have cut the opening in the barrel, you’ll place the door in the hole to make sure it fits.
+If the fit is secure, you’ll use the nuts and bolts that come with the kit and a drill with the proper drill bit to secure the door in the hole.

 When the door is securely attached, you are ready to move on.